huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 RuntimeError: No available kernel.
 Aborting execution.
 ```

-you may try to use the PyTorch nightly version, which may have a larger coverage for Flash Attention:
+try using the PyTorch nightly version, which may have a broader coverage for Flash Attention:

 ```bash
 pip3 install -U --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu118